lunatic-solutions/lunatic-rs/Readme.md

 there is not going to be any output in the terminal.
 To get more insight set the `RUST_LOG` environment variable to `lunatic=debug`.
 E.g. `RUST_LOG=lunatic=debug cargo run`.

+### Testing

+Lunatic provides a macro `#[lunatic::test]` to turn your tests into processes.
+Check out the `tests` folder for examples.

+If you want to forward some flags to the tests, you will need to use double `--`, the first tells cargo to forward the flags to lunatic, the second tells lunatic to forward the flags to the test.
+E.g. `cargo test -- -- --nocaputre`

 ### Supported Features

 Some features are directly supported through Rust's standard library, like filesystem access